just

 Dotenv Settings

-If dotenv-load, dotenv-filename or dotenv-path is set, just will load environment variables from a file.
+If any of dotenv-load, dotenv-filename, dotenv-path, or dotenv-required are set, just will try to load environment variables from a file.

-If dotenv-path is set, just will look for a file at the given path.
+If dotenv-path is set, just will look for a file at the given path, which may be absolute, or relative to the working directory.

 The loaded variables are environment variables, not just variables, and so must be accessed using $VARIABLE_NAME in recipes and backticks.